top of page

 BIO

-akash earned her BFA from Emily Carr Institute of Art & Design, MFA from The School of the Art Institute of Chicago, BEd from University of British Columbia (2017-2018: medical leave), and CYT from Prana Yoga College. they have exhibited nationally at institutions including Peel Art Gallery Museum & Archives (2024), The Gladstone Hotel (2014), Gallery Gachet (2010), Koffler Gallery (2010), North Van Arts (2010), and in the US at Obsidian Ink & Gallery (2015), Carousel Projects (2012) and Wunderkammer Company (2012). akash developed and held the inaugural Health and Wellness Coordinator position at Ox-Bow School of Art and Artists’ Residency (Saugatuck MI, USA) (2015), where previously they were the recipient of the Summer Scholarship Program (2012).
+akash earned her MFA from The School of the Art Institute of Chicago, BFA from Emily Carr Institute of Art & Design, BEd from University of British Columbia (2017-2018: medical leave), and CYT from Prana Yoga College. they have exhibited nationally at institutions including Peel Art Gallery Museum & Archives (2024), The Gladstone Hotel (2014), Gallery Gachet (2010), Koffler Gallery (2010), North Van Arts (2010), and in the US at Obsidian Ink & Gallery (2015), Carousel Projects (2012) and Wunderkammer Company (2012). akash developed and held the inaugural Health and Wellness Coordinator position at Ox-Bow School of Art and Artists’ Residency (Saugatuck MI, USA) (2015), where previously they were the recipient of the Summer Scholarship Program (2012).

 bottom of page